Prenatal Care

 This service is offered by request, so make an application for your local health center.

-JHI can contact them and make an arrangement for them to visit.
+JHI can contact them and make an arrangement for them to visit and also provide a translation service.

 Free Medical Care Certificate for Infants